 3. Take time to know yourself.

 Don’t feel guilty about investing in yourself.
 If you need to take a break, then do so.
 Go offline if it’s possible, and actually focus on you, instead of all the noise around you.
 See how much you’ve changed through the years.
 You may have been working on the dreams of the person you were a decade ago, when in fact your goals and priorities have already changed.
 Don’t short-change yourself.
 You deserve more than you think you do.

 Planning for the future is a great thing, but when you stick so much to your blueprints that you stop being flexible, that’s when great opportunities pass you by.
 All your life you've been working towards your concept of success, when the Universe is actually handing you something bigger than you expected and you just can't see it.

 Stop being too focused on your own plans that you’re already starting to miss out on the real successes that should have been yours.
 Swallow your fear of the unknown.
 Who knows, maybe what you really want to do with your life is something that isn’t in your roadmap.

 5. Stop pressuring yourself.

 Having a stable, high-paying job is okay, but you don’t need to pressure yourself about making it to the top right away.
 Every person has a different pace, so how you’re doing is very different from how others are working on their lives.
 Don’t worry about not having enough time because you always do, especially when you’ve realized your passion and have started chasing it.
-Remember that Harry Potter author J.K.
-Rowling started out as a single mom who was rejected many times before she gained international recognition in her mid-thirties.

 There is always a right time for everything, and everything comes at the right time.
 Be patient and be open.
 Things will unfold when you least expect them to.